TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

     - For A53

-          --file=../../examples/drivers/ipc/ipc_rpmsg_echo_/{board}/a53ss0-0_freertos/gcc-aarch64/ipc_rpmsg_echo.release.appimage --operation=flash --flash-offset=0xC00000
+          --file=../../examples/drivers/ipc/ipc_rpmsg_echo_linux/{board}/a53ss0-0_freertos/gcc-aarch64/ipc_rpmsg_echo.release.appimage --operation=flash --flash-offset=0xC00000

-- This file will additionally also list the flashing application that is run on the EVM and a OSPI flash bootloader that also needs to be flashed.
+- This file will additionally list the flashing application that is run on the EVM and an OSPI flash bootloader that also needs to be flashed.
 You can keep this unchanged if you have not modified these applications.

 - Save and close the config file.

-## Building linux app image and HSM  app image
+## Building Linux app image and HSM app image

-The linux and HSM app images are to be generated to flash along with your application for MCU M4.
+The Linux and HSM app images need to be generated to flash along with your application for MCU M4.

 ### LinuxAppImage
 \note For HS-SE device, use DEVICE_TYPE=HS option in the makefile.